dhermes/golembic/README.md

 Global Flags:
-      --dbname string           The database name to use when connecting to PostgreSQL (default "postgres") --host string             The host to use when connecting to PostgreSQL (default "localhost") --metadata-table string   The name of the table that stores migration metadata (default "golembic_migrations") --port string             The port to use when connecting to PostgreSQL (default "5432") --sql-directory string    Path to a directory containing ".sql" migration files.
+      --dbname string           The database name to use when connecting to PostgreSQL (default "postgres") --driver-name string      The name of SQL driver to be used when creating a new database connection pool (default "postgres")
-      --ssl-mode string         The SSL mode to use when connecting to PostgreSQL --username string         The username to use when connecting to PostgreSQL
+      --host string             The host to use when connecting to PostgreSQL (default "localhost") --metadata-table string   The name of the table that stores migration metadata (default "golembic_migrations") --port string             The port to use when connecting to PostgreSQL (default "5432") --sql-directory string    Path to a directory containing ".sql" migration files --ssl-mode string         The SSL mode to use when connecting to PostgreSQL --username string         The username to use when connecting to PostgreSQL
 ```